 Theatre Come to Life

-A New Provincial Park
+Porcupine Hills Provincial Park

 An Afternoon Stroll

 It might come as a surprise to learn that arguably one of the province’s most beautiful trails can be found located within city limits.
 Extending through Saskatoon, running on both sides of the river, the incredible Meewasin Trail boasts views of the river and many different sites and stops along the way.
 A full twenty kilometers of the trail was just designated part of the Great Trail, so be sure to get out and start exploring this summer.
+It is also easy to break into shorter sections, making it useful whether you have twenty minutes or a full afternoon.

-An Ever Changing Park
+An Ever-Changing Park

 An Artsy Event